-This Friday I wanted to do an open Q&A with Access Legal lawyer Dave Escandell as a couple of questions have been arising regarding using helmet camera footage for prosecution and for uploading content to YouTube.
+This Friday I wanted to do an open Q&A alongside a lawyer as a couple of questions have been arising regarding using helmet camera footage for prosecution and for uploading content to YouTube.

 If you have any questions therefore please leave them in the comments.

-Here are answers to two of the most common questions.
+To kick things off here are the answers to two of the most common questions.

 Getting prosecuted for uploading footage

 “I started recently recoding every single commute to work on my Veho Muvi,

 and had already caught a couple close calls.